Disinfectant Use and Coronavirus (COVID-19)

 EPA reviews and registers antimicrobial pesticides, which include disinfectants for use on pathogens like SARS-CoV-2, the novel human coronavirus that causes COVID-19.
 View frequent questions about disinfectants and Coronavirus (COVID-19).

-- Registering disinfectants in response to Coronavirus (COVID-19)
+- Timeline of disinfectant response to Coronavirus (COVID-19)

 - Ensuring availability of disinfectants